Credit One Bank® Unsecured Visa® for Rebuilding Credit

 As a rewards credit card, the Capital One QuicksilverOne Cash Rewards Credit Card just doesn’t stand up to the competition.
 As a rewards card for a consumer trying to rebuild (or build for the first time) their credit, this card is worth a look.

-The Indigo Platinum MasterCard doesn’t charge an annual fee but it may have some “set-up and maintenance fees” that are disclosed after you apply for the card.
-There’s a penalty APR of 29.9% that will apply indefinitely after one missed payment.
-This still might be a better choice than the murky charges levied by the Credit One Bank Platinum Card.
+The Indigo Platinum Mastercard has an annual fee of either $0, $59, or $75 the first year, $99 thereafter based on credit profile.
+There’s a penalty APR of 29.9% that may apply indefinitely after one missed payment.
+This still might be a better choice than the murky charges levied by the Credit One Bank Unsecured Visa.